 The London Heat Map provides information on existing and potential heat demands, supplies and networks across London.
 There are several networks already operating in the borough, including:

 Bunhill Heat and Power is located in the south of the borough.
-The Bunhill Energy Centre consists of a gas CHP engine and thermal store which serves heat to seven local sites, including around 800 dwellings and two leisure centres.
-An additional energy centre is currently under development to recover heat from the London Underground via a heat pump and supply it to the network.
+It provides heat to around 1,200 homes, two leisure centres and a school through a mixture of gas CHP and heat pump recovering heat from the London Underground.
 The network and energy centres are wholly owned and operated by Islington Council.
-For further information, please email Bunhill Heat and Power.
+For further information, please see a map of the network or email BunhillHeatandPower@islington.gov.uk.

-The Citigen Heating & Cooling Network is located on the southern boundary of the Islington.
+The Citigen Heating and Cooling Network is located on the southern boundary of the Islington.
 The scheme serves numerous City of London buildings including the Guildhall, the Barbican Arts Centre, the Guildhall School of Music and Drama, the Museum of London and London Central Markets (Smithfield) as well as other major commercial customers.
-CHP generation produces up to 28MW of heat and chilled water which are delivered to premises to meet their heating and air conditioning requirements via separate heating and cooling networks.
+It produces heat and chilled water that is delivered to premises.

 The King’s Cross Heat Network is located in Camden, on the west boundary of Islington.
 As part of the King’s Cross Central Development, a district heating system was installed to serve every building at the site.
 An Energy Services Company (ESCO), Metropolitan King’s Cross Limited (MKC), was created as the vehicle to design, finance, install, operate and maintain the low carbon heating system for King’s Cross Central.